Dentacoin (DCN) Price Tops $0.0000 on Top Exchanges

-Dentacoin (CURRENCY:DCN) traded down 6.7% against the US dollar during the twenty-four hour period ending at 0:00 AM ET on January 21st.
-In the last seven days, Dentacoin has traded 15.1% lower against the US dollar.
-One Dentacoin coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on major exchanges.
-Dentacoin has a market cap of $9.50 million and approximately $290,724.00 worth of Dentacoin was traded on exchanges in the last 24 hours.
+Dentacoin (CURRENCY:DCN) traded 13.2% lower against the U.S. dollar during the 1-day period ending at 22:00 PM Eastern on January 22nd.
+Dentacoin has a total market capitalization of $8.45 million and $318,783.00 worth of Dentacoin was traded on exchanges in the last 24 hours.
+One Dentacoin coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+During the last seven days, Dentacoin has traded 15.7% lower against the U.S. dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.